-Whether it's canoeing, tie-dying, or aiming for the target on the archery range, GSCWM day camps have everything you are looking for.
-We have been bringing once in a lifetime opportunities to girls at our GSCWM summer camps for over 100 years.
+Whether it's swimming, tie-dying, or aiming for the target on the archery range, GSCWM day camps have so much to offer.

+We have been bringing once in a lifetime opportunities to girls at our GSCWM summer camps for many summers.
+We embrace the 100 year old tradition of camping as a cornerstone of the Girl Scout experience!